KrisnaPinasthika/MatchDistill-Net/README.md

 # MatchDistill-Net
 Official implementation for MatchDistill-Net: Knowledge Distillation of Global Context from Transformers to Convolutional Networks for Monocular Depth Estimation
+Notes: The weights and details of our proposed model will be made available upon acceptance
 <!-- The full version of the data collection, training, and testing strategies, how to use the model, and so on, will be explained later after acceptance for publication. -->

 # Workspace and Dataset Preparation